 You have to rid your life of negativity, in order to make room for positivty, and ultimately growth.

 There were two things holding me back in life a long time ago that I had to get rid of in order to become the positive person I am today – depression and toxic relationships.
 My very second post on my blog talked about me feeling free from everything that held me back.
-What followed was The day my heart broke, which is very self-explanatory.

 First, let’s talk about how depression held me back and my life post-depression (the original post goes more in depth).
 It’s true what they say about how the people who tend to make you laugh the most or always appear the happiest are the ones feeling miserable inside.
 That was exactly my case, and since I hate showing vulnerability, walking around sad wasn’t an option for me.
 I dealt with that in private.
 However, one of the things I’ve learned from that experience is that when you’re depressed it feels like you’re carrying a very heavy load.
 So the problem I had was that, when life threw little pebbles at me, it would add to the load and I would come crashing down.
 If something minor got me upset, I’d eventually start crying about everything else until I finally fell asleep.

 This is why you have to work on getting rid of that load.
 Life is always going to throw curve balls at you, but if you’re already dealing with a lot it’ll break you down faster and easier.

 When I dealt with my depression (and believe it took A WHILE), I noticed that I was better at handling things because I wasn’t carrying that extra load.

 Now let’s talk about toxic relationships.
 Just to be clear, this includes family, friends, etc. Not just romantic relationships (exclusive or not *wink*)